HelmholtzAI-Consultants-Munich/oligo-designer-toolsuite/docs/source/_pipelines/merfish_probe_designer.rst

 Following this step all genes with insufficient number of probes (user-defined) are removed from the database and stored in a separate file for user-inspection.

 In the last step of the pipeline, the ready-to-order probe sequences containing all additional required sequences are designed for the best non-overlapping sets of each gene.
-For the SCRINSHOT protocol, the padlock backbone is added to each probe and for each probe a detection oligo is created, by cropping the probe with even nucleotide removal from both ends, exchanging Thymines to Uracils, and placing the fluorescent dye at the side with the closest Uracil as described in Sountoulidis et al. [1].
+For the MERFISH protocol two readout sequences are added to the probe, creating the encoding probes.
+A pool of readout probe sequences is created from random sequences with user-defined per base probability that have a GC content (``GCContentFilter``) within a user-specified range and no homopolymeric runs of three or more G nucleotides (``HomopolymericRunsFilter``).
+Additionally, the readout probes are checked for off-target binding (``BlastNFilter``) against the transcriptome and cross-hybridization (``CrossHybridizationFilter``) against other readout probe sequences where hits are removed with the ``RemoveByDegreePolicy`` that iteratively removes readout probes with the highest number of hits against other readout probes.
+The readout probes are assigned to the probes according to a protocol-specific encoding scheme described in Wang et al. [3].
+In addition, one forward and one reverse primer is provided.
+The reverse primer is the 20nt T7 promoter sequence (TAATACGACTCACTATAGGG) and the forward primer is created from a random sequence with user-defined per base probability that fulfills the following criteria: GC content (``GCContentFilter``) and melting temperature (``MeltingTemperatureNNFilter``) within a user-specified range, CG clamp at 3’ terminal end of the sequence (``GCClampFilter``), no homopolymeric runs of any nucleotide longer than a user-specified threshold (``HomopolymericRunsFilter``), no  secondary structures below a user-defined free energy threshold (``SecondaryStructureFilter``).
+Furthermore, the forward primer sequence is checked for off-target binding (``BlastNFilter``) against the transcriptome, the encoding probes and T7 primer.

 The output is stored in two seperate files:

-- ``padlock_probes_order.yml``: contains for each probe the sequences of the padlock probe and the detection oligo.
+- ``merfish_probes_order.yml``: contains for each probe the sequences of the merfish probe and the detection oligo.
-- ``padlock_probes.yml``: contains a detailed description for each probe, including the sequences of each part of the probe and probe specific attributes.
+- ``merfish_probes.yml``: contains a detailed description for each probe, including the sequences of each part of the probe and probe specific attributes.

-All default parameters can be found in the ``scrinshot_probe_designer.yaml`` config file provided along the repository.
+All default parameters can be found in the ``merfish_probe_designer.yaml`` config file provided along the repository.

-If you are using the SCRINSHOT Probe Design Pipeline, consider citing in addition Kuemmerle et al. [2]

 ..
 [1] Mekki, I., Campi, F., Kuemmerle, L. B., ... & Barros de Andrade e Sousa, L. (2023).
 Oligo Designer Toolsuite.
 Zenodo, https://doi.org/10.5281/zenodo.7823048
 ..
 [2] Kuemmerle, L. B., Luecken, M. D., Firsova, A. B., Barros de Andrade e Sousa, L., Straßer, L., Heumos, L., ... & Theis, F. J. (2022).
 Probe set selection for targeted spatial transcriptomics. bioRxiv, 2022-08. https://doi.org/10.1101/2022.08.16.504115
+..
+[3] Wang, G., Moffitt, J. R., & Zhuang, X. (2018).
+Multiplexed imaging of high-density libraries of RNAs with MERFISH and expansion microscopy.
+Scientific reports, 8(1), 4847. https://doi.org/10.1038/s41598-018-22297-7